 For everyone at Notre Dame, 12-0 must seem like so long ago.
 In real time, less than five months have passed since the Fighting Irish were the toast of college football.
 Notre Dame had a storied-but-long-suffering football program in the midst of a renaissance, and as the Irish prepared to face Alabama for last season's national title, the future brimmed with happy possibility.

 Then Notre Dame got creamed by the Crimson Tide.
 Then Deadspin revealed that Manti Te'o had fallen for a figment of someone's imagination, and that relationship had formed a sizable piece of the linebacker's Heisman campaign mythology.
-Now comes the news that Everett Golson, the quarterback who helped lead the previously mentioned renaissance, is no longer enrolled at Notre Dame due to what the
+Now comes the news that Everett Golson, the quarterback who helped lead the previously mentioned renaissance, is no longer enrolled at Notre Dame due to what the Chicago Tribune has reported as an "academic violation."

 The past five months have been particularly unkind to the Irish, but before anyone relegates Notre Dame to also-ran status before the first snap of the first practice of the 2013 season, consider these facts: